 This happens a total of three times in the game.
 To list:

-1: The beginning of the game, where she is kidnapped by Rothschild and kept at a tower to be saved by Musashi.
+1: The beginning of the game, where she is kidnapped by Rothschild and kept at Nebulium Tower to be saved by Musashi.
 After the rescue, Musashi and Mycella venture to the peak of the tower, where Mycella gets knocked out and re-kidnapped by Gandrake.

-2: During a mission to rescue Maribo from the same tower where Mycella was first kept, Musashi learns from Maribo that the princess is held somewhere else within the same tower.
-He finds and frees her again, and successfully brings both of them back to Antheum.
+2: During a mission to rescue Maribo from the same tower where Mycella was first kept, Musashi learns from Maribo that the princess was sent there again along with her.
+They find and free Mycella again, and all 3 of them successfully return to Antheum.

 3: Later on, Clochette finds Mycella at Antheum, kidnaps her at gunpoint, and sends her to Rampart Isle, the final stage of the game.
-When Musashi recuses her from there, Mycella even lampshades that this is the third time Musashi had to do so.
+This time, it takes beating all of Gandrake's Five Directors and giving up his five elemental swords to free her.
+When Musashi does, Mycella even lampshades that this is the third time Musashi had to do so.

 First Girl Wins: She's also the first main female Musashi rescues after her summoning of him.

 Disney Death: She was killed by Gandrake & the Archnembulus for assisting Musashi in the final battle.
-The Anthedon being restored to its full power from all 5 swords allowed it to revive her.
+Fortunately, the Anthedon being restored to its full power from all 5 elemental swords allowed it to revive her.

 An old humanoid cat who knows the Mystics.
 He finds Musashi who was summoned by Mycella in the beginning and trains him in the "Way of the Stray Cat".
 He later appears on Antheum in hes his dojo to give you advice on how to use your elemental attacks and occasionally teach you new techniques.